 - Ask schools for a preview of your financial aid award based on their current financial aid policies.
 First, calculate an estimate of your expected family contribution (EFC) using a web-based calculator.
 Then send your estimated EFC to the schools that you are considering and ask them if they would be able to estimate a typical, need-based award.

-- Student loans are the primary form of financing in medical school, so it’s important to learn the differences among loan programs.
+- Student loans are the primary form of financing health careers education, so it is important to learn the differences among loan programs.
 Don’t assume that all loans are the same or that the lender advertising the lowest monthly payment offers the best loan.
-Consider initial processing fees, interest rates, interest accrual while in medical school, deferment options, add-on fees at repayment, payment plans, repayment incentives, and other factors.
+Consider initial processing fees, interest rates, interest accrual while in a health careers program, deferment options, add-on fees at repayment, payment plans, repayment incentives, and other factors.
 Simple Tuition is an online, interactive tool that may help you to compare monthly payments, long-term costs and other considerations among many lenders.